LaurenGHutchinson/Lauren-Hutchinson-Capstone-Client/README.md

     - text box for inputting job description to extract job requirements

 Future Features:
+    (Debugger)
+    -As a user, I want to have the chance solve simple debugging issues in a code editor

     - Debugging section built with a live code editor.
 The code editor is populated with a buggy piece  of code, the user must identify the issues and run the code.

+    (Coding Challenge)
+    - As a user, I want to be provided with a relavent algorithm challenge
+    - As a user, I want to be able to input my code into a frontend editor and run it
+    - As a user, I want to have the option to view an acceptable solution to the challenge (Future Implementation: As a user, I want to be able to get feedback or decoding on my code)

     - Code Challenge section built with a live code editor.
 The user is given a prompt similar to the  daily challenges in which they will need to create a snippet of code to complete a function.
     - With the integration of text prompt ai integration, the ai could provide feedback or support (hints) if the user is stuck.